 - Limited ($3.95/mo) – 100 Mb storage, 1 GB bandwidth, 0 mailboxes, limited features.

 There are lots of artificially created restrictions where you have to pay twice as much for minor extra features.
 A business website will cost you $300/year, and the annual e-commerce subscription – $600/year.

 This amount will cover several years on most other platforms with far greater capabilities.
 For example, Wix – not the most affordable platform with a much more advanced functionality – will cost three times less!
 Webnode is absolutely unprofitable.

-Webnode doesn’t look attractive from all of the considered viewpoints.
-For high prices you are offered unimpressive designs with very limited customization options, mediocre functionality and interface.
+Webnode looks attractive only for personal website with a Mini tariff.
+As to the eCommerce: for high prices you are offered unimpressive designs with very limited customization options, mediocre functionality and interface.
 Lack of powerful tools results in unremarkable websites, and the pricing policy makes the platform even less appealing.

 Webnode has a big growth potential.
 With the latest update its interface became modern and good-looking, but eCommerce part is still needs to be updated.
 You can surely test Webnode and compare it with other players in the market.